dtbuchholz/basin-wxm-fetch/README.md

 The following flags are available for the `main.py` script:

-- `--start`: Start timestamp (in ms) for the query (e.g., 1700438400000) Defaults to full range.
+- `--start`: Start timestamp (in ms) for the query (e.g., 1700438400000).
+Defaults to full range.
-- `--end`: End timestamp (in ms) for the query (e.g., 1700783999000) Defaults to full range.
+- `--end`: End timestamp (in ms) for the query (e.g., 1700783999000).
+Defaults to full range.
-- `--verbose`: Enable verbose logging to show stack traces for errors (defaults to true).
+- `--verbose`: Enable verbose logging to show stack traces for errors.
+Defaults to true.

 ### Makefile Reference

 The following defines all commands available in the Makefile:

-- `make install`: Install dependencies with `pip`.
+- `make install`: Install dependencies with `pip`, upgrading pip first.
 - `make run`: Run the `main.py` program to fetch Basin/wxm data, run queries, and write to metric summary files.
-- `make setup`: Create a virtual environment, upgrade pip, and source your `env` (only for local development).
+- `make venv`: Create a virtual environment (only for local development).
 - `make freeze`: Freeze dependencies (only needed if you make changes to the deps during local development).

 ## Contributing